Things to Do Near Monticello, UT

 Canyonlands National Park - Needles District

-Dramatic red rock spires, remote hiking trails, and unforgettable desert panoramas.
-The Needles
+Dramatic red rock spires, remote hiking trails, and broad desert panoramas.
+The Needles District is often quieter than busier park entrances.

 Arches National Park